Center for Human Capital Studies

 Shadow Labor Force

-During the most recent recession, the shadow labor force grew rapidly, and the rise was prevalent within every age group.
+During the last recession, the shadow labor force grew rapidly, and the rise was prevalent within every age group.
 This change was notable because there was no upward trend in "want a job" prior to the recession.

-It if were not for other factors holding up labor force participation during that time, this effect alone would have pulled labor force participation down by 0.8 percentage points between fourth-quarter 2007 and second-quarter 2009.
+This increase alone would have pulled labor force participation down by 0.6 percentage points between fourth-quarter 2007 and fourth-quarter 2009.

-Since the second quarter of 2009, much, but not all, of the rise in "want a job" has reversed.
-Still, in third-quarter 2016, the shadow labor force was 0.55 percentage points above its prerecession level.
+Since 2009, much, but not all, of the rise in "want a job" has reversed.
+In the fourth quarter of 2016, the shadow labor force was 0.33 percentage points above its prerecession level.
 Moreover, the ability of these people to find employment seems to have improved.
 Over the past two years, there has been a notable rise in the percent flowing to employment and a corresponding decrease in the percent flowing into unemployment.

 Shrinking Labor Market Opportunities for the Disabled?, John Robertson and Ellyn Terry, Federal Reserve Bank of Atlanta, macroblog, January 2016.